Keybored02/Geeetech-A10M-Chimera-mod/README.md

 ![disks](disks_position_1.jpg)

 The other big issue is the amount of glue that holds all the screws on the heatblock and the heatbreaks themselves.
 In order to unscrew them, you have to heat them up at around 450°C with an heat gun.
-Otherwise, you'll dent them (as shown in the image).
+Otherwise, you'll just dent them (as shown in the image).

 Now, let's talk about the flaws that are not Geeetech's fault.
 The 2-in-1 Cyclops (even the original one) hotends are not designed to print with a single filamnet, but always with two.
 If you're experiencing unwordly oozing and stringing with only one filament, there's not much you can do.
-The following diagram explains it (it's a theoretical hypotesi, not checked or supported by anyone other than me)
+The following diagram explains it (it's a theoretical hypotesi, not checked or supported by anyone other than me):

 ![Hotend Diagram](Hotend_Clog_Explained.png)

+Consider also that the main difference between this and, let's say, a V6 hotend is the number of angles that the filament has to go through before being extruded, and the fact that the length actually exposed to heat is bigger in the 2-in-1 (as the filament flows parallel to the heating cartridge, rather than perpendicularly), making it more similar to a Volcano hotend.
+Both of this elements need to be kept in consideration in our case.

+# Part 1.1: Solutions?

+Altough this is pretty much unfixable (as it is a structural flaw), we can still do something to mitigate the issue:
+1. Printing with 2 filaments at any given time.
+They can be of the same color (two identical spools at 50-50%), or different .
+While extruding 2 filaments you're also retracting from both sides, mitigating the aforementioned oozing.
+**NOTE: Materials of different colors can have different printing temperatures due to the pigments they incorporate.**